spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 ## Timeline
 Below is the high level timeline for the formal assessment in Q4 FY23 (Nov, Dec, Jan).
 Different departments may have additional due dates built into the high level timeline, so please follow up with your [People Business Partner](https://about.gitlab.com/handbook/people-group/#people-business-partner-alignment-to-division) if you have any questions.

-- **2022-11-XX (Week 1):** Kick off Assessment cycles for Managers
+- **2022-10-03: **Training and Enablement
-- **2022-11-XX (Week 1):** Kick off Optional Self-Evaluation cycle for all Team Members
+- **2022-10-19:** Kick off Optional Self-Evaluation cycle for all Team Members and Required Manager Evaluation in Workday
-- **2022-11-XX (Week 2):** Due date for Self-Evaluations to be shared with Managers, if Team Members choose to complete one
+- **2022-11-04:** Due date for all Manager Evaluations to be complete
-- **2022-11-XX - 2022-12-XX (Weeks 2-5):** Time for calibration and finalising assessments
+- **2022-11-04 - 2022-11-29:** Time for calibration and finalising assessments
+- **2022-11-30: ** Workday Talent Assessment will be locked
-- **2022-12-XX - 2022-12-XX (Week 6):** Total Rewards and E-Group review
+- **2022-12-01 - 2022-12-08:** Total Rewards and E-Group review and approval
-- **2022-12-XX (Week 7):** Final approvals of E-Group
+- **2022-12-09 - 2022-12-14:** Managers will have access to Workday Talent Assessment to finalize evaluations
-- **2022-12-XX - 2023-01-XX (Weeks 7-13):** Managers can communicate Performance/Growth Factors to team members
+- **2022-12-19 - 2023-01-31:** Managers can communicate Performance/Growth Potential assessment to team members
-- **2023-01-XX (Week 10):** Annual Compensation Review Kicks off for Managers
+- **2023-01-05:** Annual Compensation Review Kicks off for Managers

 ### Cadence

-Our e-group completes Performance/Growth Matrix multiple times a year for their direct reports.
+Our e-group completes Performance/Growth Potential Matrix multiple times a year for their direct reports.
 The rest of GitLab does this _at least_ once per year in Q4, with a recommended informal mid-year checkin.
 The formal assessment would ideally take place in November prior to the [annual compensation review](/handbook/total-rewards/compensation/compensation-review-cycle/#annual-compensation-review).

 ### Eligibility

-Anyone hired on or before October 31st is eligible to participate in the Q4 Performance/Growth matrix annual review.
-However, if the team member being assessed has been with GitLab for a period of 3 months or less, it is likely that these team members will fall into `Developing` for performance and should not expect a compensation adjustment, although they are still eligible to be reviewed.
+Anyone hired on or before October 31st should receive a Performance and Growth Potential assessment.
+However, if the team member being assessed has been with GitLab for a period of 3 months or less:

-This is because team members generally need several months to get adjusted to their role and responsibilities, and we ideally would have hired the team member at their accurate market rate.
+- It is likely that these team members will fall into `Developing` for performance and should not expect a compensation adjustment, although they are still eligible to be reviewed.
+This is because team members generally need several months to get adjusted to their role and responsibilities, and we aim to hire team members at their accurate market rate.
+-  Team member manager do not need to complete the full self-assessment or manager evaluation form if they have been employed less than 3 months, but a rating should be allocated.

 While there are exceptions, this is the general guideline.

 ### Team Member Self-Evaluations

-It is up to all team members' discretion if they wish to complete their own short [Performance Review Self-Evaluation](https://docs.google.com/document/d/1853nrcQ8-eK83DxxKXVw2w7oyccmJLVW5lnpy9S9USw/edit?usp=sharing) document using our template during the Q4 Talent Assessment.
-This self-evaluation should be shared with their manager prior to the manager's Calibration Sessions.
+It is up to all team members' discretion if they wish to complete their Self-Evaluation in Workday.
+This self-evaluation will be shared with their manager prior to the manager's evaluation and Calibration Sessions.
 Please review the most current [timeline](/handbook/people-group/talent-assessment/#timeline) to ensure a timely delivery.

 ### Matrix Assessment Timeline

-The Performance/Growth Matrix typically takes 4-6 weeks to complete from beginning to end.
+The Performance/Growth Potential Matrix typically takes 4-6 weeks to complete from beginning to end.
 Steps are as follows:

-1. Team members have the opportunity to complete a [Performance Review Self-Evaluation](/handbook/people-group/talent-assessment/#team-member-self-evaluations) if they so wish, and share it with their manager.
+1. Team members have the opportunity to complete a Performance Review Self-Evaluation if they so wish, and share it with their manager through Workday.
-1. Managers complete a Performance/Growth Matrix for their respective teams
+1. Managers complete a Manager evaluation and Performance/Growth Potential ratings for their respective team members
 1. Live session takes place for calibration with managers up to E-Group level
 1. Executive Review (leadership meets to review the matrix results, key talent, promotion requests, development and performance actions, review discrepancies, and measure against previous matrix results)
 1. Total Rewards performs an equality review.
 1. Final approval of E-Group member and Total Rewards.
-1. Performance and Growth results are communicated to team members.
-Managers can leverage [this template](https://docs.google.com/document/d/1XT1l1STUBilDdVGHXlCcmSE5ApxwVqO1Ln4Wk8e1Fpk/edit#) for communication.
+1. Performance and Growth Potential results are communicated to team members.
 1. Annual Compensation review kicks off after Talent Assessment

 ## Communication

-In most companies the Performance/Growth Matrix is used exclusively as a management tool and results are not typically shared with team members.
+In most companies the Performance/Growth Potential Matrix is used exclusively as a management tool and results are not typically shared with team members.
 In the spirit of our transparency value, we want to encourage feedback with team members. **Discussion topics that arise during calibration sessions (or at any other point during the assessment process) are confidential.
 Please do not share with anyone other than each individual team member.**

 The guidelines below are general guidelines and recommendations.
 However, *each department is at liberty to determine what works best for their groups in collaboration with their People Business Partner*.
-For all groups we recommend that managers communicate Performance and Growth factors.
+For all groups we recommend that managers communicate Performance and Growth Potential assessments.

-### Final Assessments in BambooHR
+### Final Assessments in Workday

-Aligned with the [timeline](https://about.gitlab.com/handbook/people-group/talent-assessment/#timeline), managers can see final assessments for each of their team members in their respective BambooHR profiles.
-To navigate to final assessments follow the steps below:
+Aligned with the [timeline](https://about.gitlab.com/handbook/people-group/talent-assessment/#timeline), managers can see final assessments for each of their team members in their respective Workday profiles.

-1. Use Okta to log in to BambooHR
-2. Go to your team member's BambooHR profile
-3. Go to the `job` tab
-4. Scroll down to the bottom of the page to the `Performance and Growth Table`
-5. The most recent assessment will have a `2021-12-01` effective date

 ## Promotions During Assessment Cycle